Time and space to write

 Whether you want to write poetry or prose, we will create a safe and welcoming environment for you to find your voice and refine your technique.
 These five days will give you the creative momentum to continue writing long after the course is over.

-This course will be held at Arvon’s Totleigh Barton writing centre in Devon.
-Thanks to support from funders we are able to offer places for the reduced fee of £375 (50% of the usual cost), which includes all food and accommodation as well as workshops, individual tutorials, and readings by both tutors and a guest writer.
+This course will be held at The Hurst, Arvon’s writing centre in Shropshire.
+Thanks to support from funders we are able to offer places for the reduced fee of £500 (two-thirds of the usual cost), which includes all food and accommodation as well as workshops, individual tutorials, and readings by both tutors and a guest writer.
+All bedrooms are ensuite, and the centre is fully accessible.

-To book: Call Totleigh Barton on 01409 231 338 or email firstname.lastname@example.org.
+To book: Book online here or call The Hurst on 01588 640 658 or email firstname.lastname@example.org.
 You will need to send evidence that you are a practising teacher at a UK primary or secondary school, or F.E.
 College.
 This could be a letter from your employer or recent wage slip.
+Your booking will be provisional until we have confirmation of your teacher status.

 Feedback from previous Arvon Teacher courses: